maoLB/windows-orbslam2-x6486/README.md

 #orbslam2 on windows plantform.

-The face mapping sample uses the 3D Scan module to scan the user's face and then map it onto an existing 3D head model.
-This technique does a "stone face" mapping that is not rigged or currently capable of animating.

 windows-orbslam2 only use g2o and DBow2 library.To get my project more commonly used, i remove pangolin totally and due to the reason that gcc Compiler is not compatible with vc for exapmle :"int size = 100; int a[size]" this is OK only compiled with gcc,i change those codes to "int *a = new int[size]." to make this project run successfully,i do not release those